Skip to main content

 Why this matters in surgery

 Over 250,000 bariatric procedures are performed annually in North America.
 Procedure selection (sleeve gastrectomy vs. Roux-en-Y gastric bypass vs. revisional surgery) significantly impacts total weight loss and comorbidity resolution.
-A validated decision-support tool that stratifies patients objectively can reduce variation, improve outcomes, and standardise audit-ready documentation.
+A validated decision-support tool that stratifies patients objectively can reduce variation, improve outcomes, and standardize audit-ready documentation.

 Data Sources